orxshi/tailor/docs/test_cases.rst

   :width: 300

 |

+Remarks
+*******

+* Compared to other references, finer mesh is needed to accurately solve pressure and force coefficients.
+* There is practically no difference between results of first and second order spatial accuracy.
+This may be due to steady state solution.

 It is useful to have raw pressure coefficient data to compare results, especially when data for upper and lower surfaces are provided separately.
 This saves time by avoiding plot digitizing.
 Here are pressure coefficient data for `upper_pc.dat <https://github.com/orxshi/tailor/blob/main/test/airfoil_static_single_mesh/upper_pc.dat>`_ and `lower_pc.dat <https://github.com/orxshi/tailor/blob/main/test/airfoil_static_single_mesh/lower_pc.dat>`_ airfoil surfaces.